There can be few better sights in world cricket than witnessing Bell unfurl a textbook cover drive.

 After excelling at the start of the 2005 domestic summer, Bell returned to the Test team to face Bangladesh, responding with unbeaten scores of 65 and 162.

-He struggled to make an impact as England emerged victorious in the Ashes, but was his country’s top-scorer on the subsequent tour of Pakistan, against whom he then scored three successive hundreds the following summer.
+He struggled to make an impact as England emerged victorious in the Ashes, but was his country's top-scorer on the subsequent tour of Pakistan, against whom he then hit three successive hundreds the following summer.

-Having been named as the International Cricket Council’s Emerging player of the year for 2006, the classy Bell seemed to have established himself as an integral part of England’s plans.
+Having been named as the International Cricket Council's emerging player of the year for 2006, the classy Bell seemed to have established himself as an integral part of England's plans.

-A superb innings of 199 against South Africa at Lord’s in July 2008 silenced those who criticised his inability to convert fifties into hundreds but, seven months later, he was dropped after England slumped to a hugely disappointing defeat in the first Test against West Indies in Kingston, Jamaica.
+A superb innings of 199 against South Africa at Lord's in July 2008 silenced those who criticised his inability to convert fifties into hundreds but, seven months later, he was dropped after England slumped to a hugely disappointing defeat in the first Test versus West Indies in Kingston, Jamaica.

-Recalled midway through the 2009 Ashes, Bell showed his character with valuable half-centuries at Edgbaston and the Oval.
+Recalled midway through the 2009 Ashes, Bell showed his character with valuable half-centuries at Edgbaston and The Oval.

-It was in South Africa that winter where he truly blossomed, however, striking 140 in an innings victory at Kingsmead before compiling a defiant second-innings 78 that helped England save the third Test in Cape Town.
+It was in South Africa that winter where he truly blossomed, however, striking 140 in an innings-victory at Kingsmead before compiling a defiant second-innings 78 that helped England save the third Test in Cape Town.